MAIF/melusine/docs/tutorials/00_GettingStarted.md

 ## Code

-A typical code for a melusine-based application looks like this :
+A typical code for a melusine-based application looks like this:

 ```Python
 --8<--